construction photo

 Floodplain Requirements for Confinement Feeding Operations

-State law requires anyone wishing to build, modify or expand a confinement or manure storage structure located on alluvial soils to determine if the proposed site will be located in a 100-year floodplain.
-State law prohibits construction of a confinement in the 100-year floodplain of a major watersource.
-Use the AFO siting Atlas to check if your proposed site is on alluvial soils.
+State law (567 IAC 65.9(1)) prohibits construction of a confinement in the one hundred year floodplain of a major water source.
+The AFO Siting Atlas is used to determine if a potential animal feeding operation site would be located in a one hundred year floodplain.
 You will need to know the township, range and section of the proposed location.
 Please document your findings from the map and submit that document with your construction design plans.
 Small animal feeding operations - please keep a copy of the documentation on-site, unless a construction permit is needed.

-While open feedlots are not prohibited from constructing in alluvial soils, they must meet certain DNR requirements.
+State law (567 IAC 65.9(1)) prohibits construction of a settled open feedlot effluent basin at an open feedlot requiring a construction permit in the one hundred year floodplain of a major water source.
 For proposed open feedlot structures, a floodplain construction permit must be obtained if the stream drainage area is greater than 10 square miles.
-Producers can use the AFO Siting Atlas to determine if a proposed site is in alluvial soils.
+Producers can use the AFO Siting Atlas to determine if a proposed site is in a one hundred year floodplain.
 The PERMT online application system can be used to determine if a floodplain permit is required and used to apply if one is required.
 For questions about this process, contact the DNR Flood Plain section at floodplain-help@dnr.iowa.gov or call 866-849-0321.

 Karst terrain is characterized by the presence of easily dissolved bedrock (limestone and dolomite) near the ground surface.
 Because carbonate rocks can be dissolved by groundwater, karst areas are often characterized by sinkholes, springs, and losing streams where some surface flow is lost to groundwater.
 Groundwaters and surface waters in these areas are highly vulnerable to contamination because contaminants can travel quickly from the surface through open fractures and caves to aquifers, springs, and streams and are not likely to be filtered by soils.